Keyboard shortcuts

 Panic-hook parallel

-install_panic_handler_secure_udp caches an 8-byte IV at install time to avoid the (non-async-signal-safe) entropy read inside the panic hook itself.
-The same fork hazard applies: a child that panics would otherwise emit (cached_iv, iv_counter=1) — colliding with the parent’s identical pair if the parent panicked too.
-The installer snapshots install_pid and, inside the hook, re-runs the entropy chain (getrandom/getentropy/dev/urandom) when the PID has changed.
-The strict variant fails closed (skips the secure frame) when no entropy source is reachable; the accept-degraded-entropy variant falls back to fallback_iv_random() per the documented degraded-entropy policy.
+install_panic_handler_secure_udp caches an 8-byte IV prefix plus a 16-byte fork salt at install time to avoid non-async-signal-safe entropy reads inside the panic hook itself.
+The same fork hazard applies: a child that panics would otherwise emit (cached_iv, iv_counter=0) — colliding with the parent’s identical pair if the parent panicked too.
+The installer snapshots install_pid; if the hook later sees a different PID, it derives a child-specific IV prefix with HKDF-SHA256 over the pre-read fork salt, the panic PID, the panic timestamp, and the AEAD counter.
+No getrandom, getentropy, or /dev/urandom call happens from the hook body.
+The strict variant fails closed at install time when no entropy source is reachable; the accept-degraded-entropy variant falls back to fallback_iv_random() and fallback_iv_session_salt() per the documented degraded-entropy policy.

 Cross-references